WiseLibs/wise-river/README.md

 Returns a promise for the first item in the river to match the `predicate` function.
 When a match is found, the returned promise will be fulfilled with that item and the river will be cancelled.

 The `predicate` function will be invoked for each item in the river, and should return `true` if it's a match, or `false` otherwise.
-It can also returns a promise for `true` or `false`, instead.
+It can also return a promise for `true` or `false`, instead.

 If the river fulfills but no items matched the `predicate`, the promise will be rejected with a `NoDataError`.